bvssvni/oup/simplified.md

 1. Use brackets for sub-expressions.
 2. Use '.' to refer to variable in sub-expression.
+3. Use ':' for inheritance.
+4. Use ':' for copying.
 3. Operators repeats argument if it is only 1.
 4. Only require space after operator.
 5. Only require space in front of negative number.